This post should have come a long time ago, but I put it off

 phenomena.
 However, it is the responsibility of northerners who do not share in

-the aspirations of the crop of politicians that part of Nigeria has fielded to come into
+the aspirations of the crop of politicians that part of Nigeria

 In my past article The problem with Nigeria, the problem with the north (which I suggest you read to understand